DuaaAlshareef/Foundatoins-of-Machine-Learning/README.md

 - **PCA.py**: This file contains the implementation of the PCA algorithm.
 It includes functions for calculating principal components, transforming data, and reconstructing original features from reduced dimensions.

 - **PCA_CLASS.py**: The file contains the implementation of the same PCA algorithm by using class.
-# PCA Class

-The `PCA` class in this repository provides an implementation of Principal Component Analysis (PCA), a dimensionality reduction technique commonly used in machine learning and data analysis.
-Here's a summary of its main components and functionality:

 ### Functionality